 How can a company strategize for something as elusive as employee engagement?
-Although there are telltale signs when employees are disengaged, connecting employees with their jobs can seem extremely intangible.
-It's not a sales goal or a revenue number that you can be sure you've hit.
+Although there are telltale signs when employees are experiencing a low level of engagement, connecting employees with their jobs can seem extremely intangible; after all, it’s not a sales goal or a revenue number that you can be sure you’ve hit.

-  That takes the guesswork out of strategy.
-You don't think that there's a problem with the goals for the engineering department, you know — and you have data to back it up.
-And from this knowledge, you can be sure you are setting forth a strategy to solve an actual problem in a way that makes sense.
+Take the guesswork out of strategy: you don’t think that there’s a problem with development opportunities or employees feeling a sense of purpose in their day-to-day experience: you know — and you have data from employee feedback to back it up.
+From this knowledge, you can be sure you are setting forth a strategy to solve an actual problem and increase engagement in a way that makes sense.

 What makes a successful employee engagement strategy?

 An engagement strategy is more than one survey or one program.
 Since employee engagement is a holistic metric, your strategy needs to be holistic as well.
 Successful employee engagement strategies need to be:

 An employee engagement strategy is like any other major business strategy: you have to make a plan and adjust it in accordance with what happens after you start to implement it.

 This is why building your employee engagement strategy around an engagement survey makes so much sense.
 Surveys are a great tool to evaluate specific aspects of your engagement strategy; they take the guesswork out of engagement so you can get straight to improvements.

 How engagement surveys tailor engagement strategy

 Engagement surveys are drivers of engagement strategy because they provide the raw data that you need to see a baseline of your company’s engagement.
 Rather than going on a manager or senior leader’s gut feeling, or vague impressions from the human resources department, engagement surveys help you quantify what the problems are and why they exist.